deomorxsy/kjx-headless/README.md

 Taking up from where [eulab-poc](https://github.com/deomorxsy/eulab-poc) left ;D

-This proof-of-concept monorepo gathers concepts from several [1] constrained systems to create a *NIX Distro, Linux-based.
-The distribution is composed by Busybox/LFS.
+This proof-of-concept monorepo gathers concepts from several [1] constrained systems to create a UNIX-like distro, based on the linux kernel with Busybox/LFS.
 Continuous Integration is applied for infrastructure build automation much like AUFS.
-Aimed to explore performance and inner working of virtualized environments.
+Aimed to explore performance and inner workings of virtualized environments.

 Check the [Gitlab mirror](https://gitlab.com/deomorxsy/kjx-headless) for an example with the platform's CI.